Research Report

 Abstract

 Malaria is still the main parasitic disease in the World and vector control is an absolute need due to the drug-resistant P. falciparum.
-Vector control is mainly based on the large-scale distribution of long-lasting insecticide treated nets which avoided several hundred thousand of deaths.
+Vector control is mainly based on the large-scale distribution of long-lasting insecticide treated nets which avoided several hundred thousand deaths.

 More than three billion of such nets were distributed these last two decades and it is scheduled three hundred million each year.

 They are often left, with other domestic waste, in landfill, and burned, this must be strictly avoided due to well-known toxic vapour.
-Or buried, but plastic, and insecticide, are still present while the goal is their elimination.
-The physical degradation of plastic, Macro-Micro and Nanoparticle is of great concern.
-A first trial of pyrolysis showed that both plastic and insecticide could actually be eliminated, the “recycling” method procured fuel which could be used for engine.
+Or they are buried, but plastic, and insecticide, are still present while the goal is their elimination.
+The physical degradation of plastic, in Macro-Micro and Nanoparticle, is of great concern.

 From our experience of field surveys for malaria control, and published document noticed in PubMed, we did a synthesis of main risks, to fauna and human, due to plastic and pyrethroid insecticide pollution.
-Comprehensive programme must be undertaken to get ride of both plastic and insecticide and to get Safer Environment for populations of malarious countries.
+Comprehensive programme must be undertaken to get rid of both plastic and insecticide and to get Safer Environment for populations of malarious countries.
 This could be obtained with pyrolysis of old discarded nets, and their packaging.
-It is a goal of the RINSE Project.
+This is a goal of the RINSE Project.

 Keywords

-[Full-Text HTML]
+[Full-Text PDF] [Full-Text HTML]

 Bioscience Methods